labYangNJU/CellExpanda/README.md

 # Example
-The example we shown here is a dataset joint profiling scChIP of three distinct histone modifications (MulTI-Tag) that used in our paper.
+An example we shown here is a dataset joint profiling scChIP of three distinct histone modifications (MulTI-Tag) that used in our paper.

-The dataset can be downloaded from the Zenodo repository: https://doi.org/10.5281/ zenodo.6636675.
+The dataset can be downloaded from the Zenodo repository: https://doi.org/10.5281/zenodo.6636675.

 Step 1.
 Prepare the input dataset.

-The input dataset can be prepared using the "" script under the directory scripts/.
+The input dataset can be prepared using the  script under the directory scripts/.

 Step 2.
+Run CellExpanda with the config file under the directory CellExpanda/configs/.

+      python3 main.py --dataset=sampleName --mode=train

 # Dependencies
 + Python3